What is ICR?

 There are many benefits of using intelligent character recognition.
 Among those are:

-- ICR makes OCR software more accurate as it recognizes a variety of new handwriting styles and fonts.
+- ICR makes handwriting OCR software more accurate as it recognizes a variety of new handwriting styles and fonts.

 - You have more important data to make decisions from.
 If there isn't an ICR component in the software, all handwritten data on documents and forms would not be captured and would not make it into a content management system.